 Please note: the department supplies lockers for the safe-guarding of equipment.
-The student is required to pay R200.00 holding fee.
+The student is required to pay a R200.00 holding fee at time of registration.
 Each student is to ensure that they have their own equipment and instruments to complete the practical tasks.
 There will be consequences to those students who are NOT compliant.

-Laboratory and/or Clinic Cleaning
+3.4.2.4 Laboratory and/or Clinic Cleaning

-Students are required to clean laboratories and/or clinics at the end of the teaching day as well as to be present at general cleaning every Wednesday Afternoon (Dental Assisting) and every Thursday afternoon (Dental Technology).
-Failure to be present will result in the student cleaning his/her laboratory or all the laboratories/clinic (up to one week) of the department of Dental Sciences or community work.
+Students are required to clean laboratories and/or clinics at the end of the teaching day.
+Dental Assisting students are to be present at general cleaning every Wednesday Afternoon Failure to be present will result in the student cleaning his/her laboratory or all the laboratories/clinic (up to one week) of the department of Dental Sciences or community work.
 Students transgressing this rule for a third, or more, time will be referred to the Registrar Academic for institutional disciplinary action.
-In those instances where discipline is of a serious nature or that the student concerned has been found guilty of a similar offence, the matter will be referred to the DUT's disciplinary tribunal.
+In those instances, where discipline is of a serious nature or that the student concerned has been found guilty of a similar offence, the matter will be referred to the DUTs disciplinary tribunal.